nishant421/Docu-devops/IAM_access_to_cli.md

 3. **Set User Details:**
    - Enter a user name for the new user.
 This can be any name you choose.
-   - Select the "Access type" as "Programmatic access" by checking the appropriate box.
-This will generate an access key ID and secret access key for the user to use with the AWS CLI, SDKs, or other development tools.

 4. **Assign Permissions:**
    - Click "Next: Permissions."